 More importantly, visiting these islands by cruise ship usually will afford you the ability to visit more than one of the Maldives.
 This allows you to experience much more in the short time that you stop by, or you can choose to take a cruise that stops at many of the islands.
 Either way, this offers you the chance to see the many wonders of the Maldives archipelago without boring you over the repetition.

 Arriving at these islands by ship also offers you the unique advantage of some specific ventures only given by your chosen cruise line.
 Some of these ships can offer diving tours or once in a lifetime historical sightseeing that you would not get on your own.
 Of course, these individual lines also offer unique onboard adventures and amenities, depending on which one you choose.

 Best of all, visiting the Maldives by ship gives you an all-inclusive food and shelter package, which allows you to see the sights without having to break the bank for hotels and restaurants.

 When you are looking to take a cruise to the Maldives, there are a plethora of major cruise lines that take the journey.
-Just to name a few, there is Seaborn, Princess Cruises, Oceania and Azamara Club Cruises.
+Just to name a few, there is Seabourn, MSC Cruises, Princess Cruises, Norwegian Cruise Line, Holland America Line, Oceania Cruises and Costa Cruises.
 No matter which one you choose, you can find that these islands offer a very pleasant and relaxing cruise experience.